James Luna

-James Luna (February 9, 1950 – March 4, 2018) was a Payómkawichum, Ipi, and Mexican-American performance artist, photographer and multimedia installation artist.
+James Luna (February 9, 1950 – March 4, 2018) was a Puyukitchum, Ipai, and Mexican-American performance artist, photographer and multimedia installation artist.
 His work is best known for challenging the ways in which conventional museum exhibitions depict Native Americans.
 With recurring themes of multiculturalism, alcoholism, and colonialism, his work was often comedic and theatrical in nature.
 In 2017 he was awarded a Guggenheim Fellowship.

 Background

 Luna was born in 1950 in Orange, California.
 He moved to the La Jolla Indian Reservation in California in 1975.
 In 1976, he earned a Bachelor of Fine Arts degree at the University of California, Irvine, and in 1983, he earned a Master of Science degree in counseling at San Diego State University.
 In 2011, he received an honorary doctoral degree from the Institute of American Indian Arts.

 Luna was an active community member of the La Jolla Indian reservation.
 He served as the director of the tribe's education center in 1987, and the community was often a focal point of his photography and writing.
 He taught art at the University of California, San Diego and spent 25 years as a full-time academic counselor at Palomar College in San Marcos, California.